BrianLusina/KotlinGround/algorithms/src/main/kotlin/com/kotlinground/algorithms/stack/minstrlen/README.md

 In Java and Python3, strings are immutable.
 So, the input string needs to be converted to an array or list to perform in place modifications.
 Thus, the space complexity remains O(n).

-String are mutable in C++.
+Strings are mutable in C++.
 So, all modifications can be done on the input string itself.
 No additional data structures are used, so the space complexity is O(1).